5 Benefits of a Trial Separation

 Some couples unwaveringly insist that trial separation helped in saving their marriage.

-There have been occasions where a trial separation has been a proactive tool by mending a failing marriage.
-When struggles and stress from day to day activities create problems in your marriage, it can lead to broken communications and trust issues.
+There have been occasions where a trial separation has been a proactive tool for mending a failing marriage.
+When struggles and stress from day-to-day activities create problems in your marriage, it can lead to broken communications and trust issues.

 These problems eventually give birth to misunderstandings, and before you know it, your marriage is on the verge of falling apart.